-I am SO excited for Joesfine, because I definitely remember moving into my first place – Nothing will ever replace that feeling…The “nesting” phase is one of my favorites and something that is second nature to me.
-Whether it’s my first apartment living by myself, the home I now share with my fiance or even my tiny cubicle at work – I just LOVE making a place feel like home!
+I am so excited for Josefine, because I definitely remember moving into my first place.
+Nothing will ever replace that feeling…The “nesting” phase is one of my favorites and something that is second nature to me.
+Whether it’s my first apartment living by myself, the home I now share with my fiancé, or even my tiny cubicle at work—I just love making a place feel like home!

-If you are as Pinterest-obsessed as I am (it literally got to the point that I added a run-through of the latest pins to my daily morning routine…) then you’ve probably seen this project crop up lately – Using adhesive, you press a row of crayons to the top of a canvas and melt the colored wax down with a hair dryer:
+If you are as Pinterest-obsessed as I am, then you’ve probably seen this project pictured below crop up.
+Using adhesive, you press a row of crayons to the top of a canvas and melt the colored wax down with a hair dryer:

 Both pin sources come from: Meg Duerksen at Whatever

-Purchase a few high-end kitchen accessories to make an inexpensive shelf look like it came straight out of a cooking magazine – A few shiney things like metallic bowls will make the metal shelf look intentional, and a little goes a long way so you don’t need to splurge on ALL high end pieces.
-Or try trading up for nicer appliances like a microwave - Roaming Craigslist every day will probably turn up a steal in no time.
+An other idea is to purchase high-end kitchen accessories to make an inexpensive shelf look like it came straight out of a cooking magazine.
+A few shiny things, like metallic bowls, will make the metal shelf look intentional.
+A little goes a long way, so you don’t need to splurge on all high end pieces.
+She could also try trading up for nicer appliances, like a good microwave.
+Roaming Craigslist every day will probably turn up a steal in no time.
 Besides, upgrading appliances will more then likely mean that your new piece will stand the test of time: